Hostile Terrain 94: Background

 In 1994, the United States Border Patrol formally implemented the immigration enforcement strategy known as "Prevention Through Deterrence" (PTD), which was designed to discourage undocumented migrants from attempting to cross the U.S./Mexico border near urban ports of entry.
 Closing off historically frequented crossing points would funnel individuals attempting to cross the border illegally through more remote and unpopulated regions where the natural environment would act as a deterrent to movement.

 It was anticipated that the difficulties people would experience while traversing dozens of miles across what the Border Patrol deemed the "hostile terrain" of places such as the Sonoran Desert of Arizona would ultimately discourage migrants from attempting the journey.
 However, the strategy did not deter border crossers and, instead, more than six million people have attempted to migrate through the Sonoran Desert since the 1990s.

 At least 4,200 people have died, largely from dehydration and hyperthermia, while attempting this journey through Southern Arizona.
-In recent years, this policy has shifted people towards the desolate wilderness of Texas, where hundreds (if not thousands) have perished while migrating through that region.
+In recent years, this policy has shifted people toward the desolate wilderness of Texas, where hundreds (if not thousands) have perished while migrating through that region.
 Prevention Through Deterrence is still the primary border enforcement strategy being used on the U.S./Mexico border today.